This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-I towl off and wipe the mirror with my hand.
+I towel off and wipe the mirror with my hand.
 I look at myself in the mirror, those empty blue-green eyes, I make a toothy fake grin, show those pearly whites.
-Such a practiced grin, straight out of the seers catalogue, 1997 to be exact.
+Such a practiced grin, straight out of the sears catalogue, 1997 to be exact.
 It’s easier for girls I guess, people don’t look too closely at a girls smile.
-As long as it’s there it’s good enough, a perfect disguise.
+As long as it’s there its good enough, a perfect disguise.

 It steams up again and I’m gone, poof.

-Carson high was a standard inner city California school.
-Which meant it looked like a cross between a prison and a motel on the outside.
-Monstrous thin palm trees swaying behind sturdy chainlink fences.
+University was the number one ranked public school in orange county, go Trojans.
+Which meant it looked like a cross between a prison and a high end motel on the outside.
+Monstrous thin palm trees swaying behind sturdy chain-link fences.
 A backdrop of concrete covered in coral white stucco.